Decker School of Nursing Undergraduate Student Handbook

-Students experiencing health problems or a change in their health status which may affect their ability to function safely in the clinical laboratory setting must submit an additional statement from their health care provider.
+Students experiencing health problems or a change in their health status that may affect their ability to function safely in the clinical laboratory setting must submit an additional statement from their healthcare provider.
 This statement should address any limitation or restrictions resulting from the health problem.
-This information should be submitted directly to the Clinical Site Coordinator.
+This information should be submitted directly to the DSON clinical site coordinator.
 This must be done prior to the laboratory experience or upon return if the student has been absent due to the health problem.
-Binghamton University (BU) also may require a student to undergo an appropriate medical evaluation at BU expense prior to readmission or resumption of clinical placement (classes).
+Binghamton University also may require a student to undergo an appropriate medical evaluation at the University's expense prior to readmission or resumption of clinical placement (classes).

 In some clinical courses, student preference of clinical site may be considered.
 Students will not be placed for an educational clinical experience at their work site.
 Such a situation often contributes to role confusion and the potential for a conflict of interest.
 In health organizations with multiple sites, a placement at a site other than the student's actual work site within the employing organization may be considered and will be done at the discretion of DSON faculty.
 The DSON reserves the right to make final clinical placements based upon student, course, preceptor, agency and DSON needs.

-In compliance with the 1990 Americans with Disabilities Act, Reasonable Accommodation for Students with Disability Related Needs will be determined on an individual basis taking into consideration the Essential Skills which must be performed to meet program objectives.
-Decisions regarding Reasonable Accommodation will be directed toward maximizing the student's independence while maintaining personal and client dignity and safety.
-Note: Please contact course coordinators promptly with special needs.
+In compliance with the 1990 Americans with Disabilities Act, reasonable accommodation for students with disability-related needs will be determined on an individual basis taking into consideration the essential skills that must be performed to meet program objectives.
+Decisions regarding reasonable accommodation will be directed toward maximizing the student's independence while maintaining personal and client dignity and safety.
+NOTE: Contact course coordinators promptly with special needs.

-Disability-related academic accommodations are authorized by Binghamton University’s Services for Students with Disabilities office (SSD), in consultation with the students and their professors.
+Disability-related academic accommodations are authorized by Binghamton University’s Services for Students with Disabilities (SSD) Office, in consultation with the students and their professors.
 While many accommodations can be easily arranged, some may not be feasible given the accelerated nature of the BAT curriculum.
 You may wish to discuss your needs in advance with the SSD office to make an informed decision as to whether the accelerated program is the best option for you.
 Students should register with SSD and notify faculty as soon as they become aware of the need for an accommodation.
 While every effort will be made to accommodate students during the normally scheduled exam time, it may sometimes be necessary to schedule testing accommodations for alternate times when faculty and proctors are available.
-Please visit the Services for Students with Disabilities website at www.binghamton.edu/ssd for information on accessing their services and support.
+Visit the Services for Students with Disabilities website for information on accessing their services and support.